 Act reference: FAAct Schedule 1 clause 10 Effect of certain maintenance rights

 Maintenance & child support

 For FTB purposes, maintenance refers to both spousal maintenance and child maintenance.
 Child support refers only to child maintenance.
-For the purposes of the FTB maintenance action test, only action for child maintenance relating to an FTB child is relevant.
+For the purposes of the FTB MAT, only action for child maintenance relating to an FTB child is relevant.
 Action for spousal maintenance is not required; however any spousal maintenance received by the individual is assessable under the maintenance income test.